 "And He answered and said to them, “Have you not read that He who made them at the beginning ‘made them male and female,’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?"
 (Matthew 19:4-5)

 People committed to matrimony are, in ideal circumstances, to remain united for the remainder of their earthly lives.
 Exceptions to this rule would include the passing of a spouse (Romans 7:2-3), desertion by an unbelieving spouse (1 Corinthians 7:14-15), marital unfaithfulness (Matthew 19:9), and spousal abuse.
-If one of these conditions are met, then one is free to seek after a new spouse.
+If one of these conditions is met, then one is free to seek after a new spouse.
 It is within the framework of marriage that a man exercises his conjugal prerogatives (Genesis 1:28).
 It is within that context man discovers for himself a unique kind of love and companionship (Genesis 2:18).
-Both partners contribute to the well-being of the family.
+Both partners contribute to the well-being of a family unit.

 Wives play a foundational role in the raising of their children (Titus 2:4-5; 1 Timothy 2:15; 5:14).
 The wife is free to take on other responsibilities, as long as they do not interfere with her assigned duties and distract the husband from fulfilling his responsibilities.
 The husband is supposed to show loving leadership over his family and provide for it (1 Timothy 5:8; Ephesians 5:25).
 His position is not one of giving orders, but involves a greater sense of personal responsibility.
 Marriage is the sharing of a mutual goal; a romantic partnership.
 It represents the different responsibilities that both leading figures of the family have.